Safeguards, Co-Benefits & SDGs

 • They must have a clear plan for incorporating grievances and feedback into their operations that gets articulated to the stakeholders.

-• Benefit-Sharing Commitments: These plans should reflect community priorities and demonstrate how benefits—whether financial, infrastructural, or capacity-building—will be distributed fairly and transparently.
-Benefit-sharing agreements should be made in conversation with stakeholders to ensure needs are adequately met.
-In the case of financial benefit sharing, plans should include details on whether payment is a portion of revenue or profits, how contracts will be honored (e.g. bank transfer or cash), and the timeline of payments should be co-developed and well understood by community partners.
+• In the case of financial benefit sharing, plans must include details on whether payment is a portion of revenue or profits, how contracts will be honored (e.g. bank transfer or cash), and the timeline of payments must be co-developed and well understood by community partners.

 Mitigate Risks with Safeguards